General Question About Circuit Breaker

 Common Reasons for Circuit Breakers Trip:

 Normally an overloaded circuit can cause the breaker to trip.
 For example, your home is 10 years old.
-When you build your home that time you calculate that you need a maximum of 8 amperes of current when all home appliance is operational.
+When you build your home that time you calculate that you need a maximum of 8 amperes of current when all home appliances are operational.
 For this reason, you install a 10-ampere circuit breaker.
-But today you bought a new Electric Vehicle (EV) and you want to charge it at home.
+But today you bought a new electric vehicle (EV) and you want to charge it at home.
 Let’s consider your EV will take 4 amperes of current when it’s charging.
 Now your total amount of current is 12 amperes which is 2 amperes higher than your present breaker.
-So your breaker will each time you charge your EV.
-There is some other reason like a short circuit, line-to-line fault, line to to-ground fault.
+So your breaker will each time when you charge your EV.
+There are some other reasons like short circuits, line-to-line faults, line to-ground faults.

 How to Reset A Circuit Breaker?

-Suddenly if you lose power to an outlet or area of your home means a breaker may have been tripped.
-Now you have found out which breaker has tripped.
+Suddenly if you lose power to an outlet or area of your home means a circuit breaker may have been tripped.
+Now you have to find out which breaker has tripped.
 But first, you have to reach the breaker box.
-Once you reach to your breaker box, resetting the breaker is easy.
+Once you reach your breaker box, resetting the circuit breaker is easy.
 You just need to open the door to the breaker box and look for the toggles.
 Most breakers should be pointing toward the panel center, indicating the ON position.
 Toggles pointing away from the panel center are OFF.
 Toggles in an in-between position are the one(s) that have tripped.
 Now you must turn OFF the breaker before turning it ON again.
-Without this operation, the breaker will not reset.
+Without this operation breaker will not reset.
 Here one thing is important.
-The breaker was tripped means, there was some reason.
+The breaker was tripped means, there were some reasons.
 Make sure you solve the problem before you turn it ON.

-Now if you have any questions about the circuit breaker’s regular operation and the problem then let us know in the comment.
+Now if you have any questions regarding with circuit breaker's regular operation and problem then let us know in the comments.
 We will try our best to answer you.
 Thanks!